numaproj/numaflow/docs/user-guide/sinks/pulsar.md

 ```

 We have only tested the 4.0.x LTS version of Pulsar.
 The implementation supports [JWT token](https://pulsar.apache.org/docs/4.0.x/security-jwt/) and [HTTP basic](https://pulsar.apache.org/docs/4.0.x/security-basic-auth/) authentication via the `auth` field (`auth.token` or `auth.basicAuth`).
 If `auth` is not specified, Numaflow will connect to the Pulsar servers without authentication.

-More authentication mechanisms and the ability to customize Pulsar consumer will be added in the future.

 ## TLS